Quake model formats - Modeling for Quake

 MD5

-MD5 is a proprietary but open format specific to Doom 3 and allows models to be animated by the use of an internal skeleton (finally).
+MD5 is a proprietary but open format specific to Doom 3 and allows models to be animated by the use of an internal skeleton.
 It is very good for file size and is widely open for use and easy to work with as it is stored as ASCII plain text.
-Supported by FTE.
+Supported by FTE and a few other engines.

 DPM